Bee Movie: Box office

 Bee Movie earned $126.6 million in the United States and Canada and $166.9 million in other countries, for a worldwide total of $293.5 million.
-DreamWorks Animation reported the film's net profit as $27.3million, particularly home media revenues.
+DreamWorks Animation reported that the film made $27.3 million in home media revenues.

 The film was released with American Gangster and Martian Child on November 2, 2007.
 Bee Movie earned $10.2 million on its first day.
 The film debuted at second earning $39.1 million from 3,928 theaters.
-Its second weekend earnings dropped by 32 percent to $26 million, and followed by another $14.3 million the third weekend.
+Its second weekend earnings dropped by 32% to $26 million, and followed by another $14.3 million the third weekend.
 Bee Movie completed its theatrical run in the United States and Canada on February 14, 2008.